-Ocean Visions will conduct a multi-faceted process to convene and engage diverse disciplines and sectors in collaborative development of detailed, living road maps to advance promising ocean-based CDR approaches.
+Ocean Visions is facilitating an open process to engage actors across diverse disciplines and sectors towards collaborative development of detailed, “living” road maps to advance promising ocean-based carbon dioxide removal (CDR) approaches.

 These roadmaps will likely be presented in a variety of formats to increase utility and uptake.
-The road maps are intended to catalyze increased action and lead to increased deployment of needed intellectual, physical, institutional and financial resources throughout the global community.
+The road maps are intended to marshal existing knowledge and expertise to catalyze increased action and deployment of the needed intellectual, physical, institutional and financial resources to ultimately determine the contribution these pathways may play to ameliorating the climate crisis through large-scale CDR.
 Determining the most effective ways to operationalize the road maps will be part of this first year’s work.

-Given the current state of research and development, efforts will focus on three ocean-based CDR approaches that have emerged as ‘frontrunners’ based on apparent technological feasibility and potential for scalability.
-These approaches include: (1) ocean alkalinity enhancement, (2) macroalgal cultivation, and (3) electrochemical removal of carbon dioxide from seawater.
+Given the current state of research and development, efforts will focus on three ocean-based CDR approaches that have emerged as frontrunners based on apparent technological feasibility and potential for scalability.
+These approaches include: (1) ocean alkalinity enhancement, (2) macroalgal cultivation and sequestration, and (3) electrochemical methods of carbon capture from seawater.
 As work progresses, we may include other approaches as well.

 The roadmaps are intended to be living documents that are continually updated and refined as advances in science, technology, governance, and policy emerge.
 The exact form(s) of these roadmaps will be determined in the initial phase of the project in consultation with experts and potential end-users.